cordellandrade/learning-journal/computer-setup.md

 ## Command Line Prompts
--pwd
+-pwd;
-Print Working Directory - ie. Where are we currently.
+> Print Working Directory - ie. Where are we currently.

--ls
+-ls;
 List the contents of a directory.

--cd
+-cd;
 Change Directories - ie. move to another directory.

--~ (Tilde) - Shortcut for your home directory.
+-"~" (Tilde) - Shortcut for your home directory.

--.
+-"."
 (Dot) - Reference to your current directory.
 (Relative path)

--..
+-".."
 (DotDot) - Reference to the parent directory.
 (Absolute path)